Human Trafficking

 Forced labour – represents any work or service which people are forced to do against their will, under threat of punishment without pay or a little.

-In 1930 the International Labour Organization said “Forced or compulsory labour is all work or service which is expected from any person under the threat of a penalty and for which the person has not offered himself or offered himself voluntarily.”
+In 1930, the International Labour Organization said: “Forced or compulsory labour is all work or service which is expected from any person under the threat of a penalty and for which the person has not offered himself or offered himself voluntarily.”

-Bonded labour – is a person’s pledge of labour or services as security for the repayment of a debt or other obligation.
+Bonded labour is a person’s pledge of labour or services as security for the repayment of a debt or other obligation.
 The services required to repay the debt may be undefined, and the services’ duration may be undefined.
 Debt bondage can be passed on from generation to generation.

 Domestic involuntary servitude is the way a person is forced to live and work in the same place for very little or no pay.

-Organs trafficking – The 2008 Declaration of Istanbul was the first document to define organ trafficking.
-According to this declaration, organ trafficking is: “the recruitment, transport, transfer, harboring or receipt of living or deceased persons or their organs by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability, or of the giving to, or the receiving by, a third party of payments or benefits to achieve the transfer of control over the potential donor, for the purpose of exploitation by the removal of organs for transplantation.”
+Organ trafficking – The 2008 Declaration of Istanbul was the first document to define organ trafficking.
+According to this declaration, organ trafficking is: “the recruitment, transport, transfer, harboring or receipt of living or deceased persons or their organs by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability, or of the giving to, or the receiving by, a third party of payments or benefits to achieve the transfer of control over the potential donor, for exploitation by the removal of organs for transplantation.”

-Who are involved in trafficking?
+Who is involved in trafficking?

 Trafficking in human beings involves individuals and legal entities.